Nilyeo/log_parser/README.md

   * Pool Error (-M-)
   * Unknown device in PVS
   * Pool Read/Delete Status
+  * WOL (eth0 missing)

 * Header provides the following information

-  * The information to know how long the log was collected
+  * The information to know
+    * How long the log was collected
+    * If the NAS is migrated.
   * Helpdesk app version
   * NAS model
   * Serial Number
   * Firmware version
   * myQNAPcloud URL
   * Power on time when the log was collected
-  * The information to know if the NAS is migrated.

-* Basic information
+1. Basic information
    * Server Name
    * Web Management Port
-  * The information to know
+   * The information to know the following options are enabled or not.
-    * SSH is enabled or not, and use which port
+     * SSH, and use which port
-    * Telnet is enabled or not, and use which port
+     * Telnet, and use which port
-    * 2-step-verification is enabled or not
+     * 2-step-verification
-    * Connection log is enabled or not
+     * Connection log
-    * Wake on LAN is enabled or not
+     * Wake on LAN
-    * Disk Standby mode is enabled or not
+     * Disk Standby mode
-    * Alarm is enabled or not
+     * Alarm Buzzer
-    * NTP server is enabled or not
+     * NTP server
-    * SSL is enabled or not.
+     * HTTPS

-* APP information
+2. APP information
    * Installed Apps
+     * App name
+     * Author
+     * Enable
+     * Version
+     * Status
+     * Date
+3. Disk information

+   * qli_storage -d
+   * SMART information
+     * Disk model
+     * Read Speed
+     * SMART value
+   * Expansion cards or units
+4. Shared Folders information
-* System log information
+5. System log information

    * Color the system log for different level
    * Shorten the system log with essential info only
    * Classify the system for different function
    * Collect abnormal rebooting system log
    * Collect firmware upgrading system log
+6. Kernel log information
+7. Network information
+   * ifconfig
+   * route
+   * outgoing log
+   * gateway policy

+8. Memory information

+9. myQNAPcloud information